5348 Lanier Islands Parkway Buford, GA 30518

 The goal of restorative dentistry is to re-establish health, function, and beauty in the smile.
 Our dentists in Buford, GA, can determine the need for dental restorations by examining your teeth and evaluating the severity of your dental problems.
 You may need restorative dentistry if you have:

-Our goal is to do more than just treat the symptoms, but to fix the underlying cause for concern, for long-lasting, comfortable results.
+Our goal is to do more than just treat the symptoms; we aim to address the underlying cause of concern for long-lasting, comfortable results.
 Each patient who visits Lanier Family & Cosmetic Dentistry receives a comprehensive evaluation that includes an inspection of the teeth, gums, mouth, jaw joints, and muscles.
-At the surface of the dental issues, it may seem that they are primarily cosmetic.
+At the surface, dental issues may seem primarily cosmetic.
 However, broken and missing teeth can often lead to serious gum issues.

-Using the latest diagnostic tools and imaging, we are able to accurately diagnose patients and create a personalized treatment plan.
+Utilizing the latest diagnostic tools and imaging technology, we can accurately diagnose patients and create personalized treatment plans.
 We address your oral health and functional concerns as well as any cosmetic needs.
-Our dentists want each of our patients to feel comfortable when they are receiving their evaluation.
+Our dentists want each of our patients to feel comfortable during their evaluation.

 Restorative dental procedures may include: